alaTest Sites

 We analyzed user and expert ratings, product age and more factors.
 Compared to other Camcorders the Sony DCR-HC42 is awarded an overall alaScore™ of 85/100 = Very good quality.

 alaTest has collected and analyzed 8 user reviews of Sony DCR-HC42 from Amazon.co.uk.
 The average user rating for this product is 4.5/5, compared to an average user rating of 4.0/5 for other Camcorders on Amazon.co.uk.
-Reviewers are impressed by the battery and image quality.
-The usability and price also get good feedback.
+People really like the battery and image quality.
+The usability and price are also mentioned favorably.

 price, usability, image quality, battery